yashjawale/fabr/FABR_CONFIG.md

 1. Place `fabr.config.json` in your template repository root
 2. Use placeholder syntax in your template files: `{{PROJECT_NAME}}`
+3. Run `npx fabr init` and select your template
-3. Fabr will automatically process the configuration when the template is used
+4. Fabr will automatically process the configuration when the template is used

 ## Schema Validation